ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ### Organization members

-We prefer e.g. package regular contributors to be organization members rather than outside collaborators because it's more [welcoming](https://devguide.ropensci.org/collaboration.html#welcoming-collaborators-to-ropensci).
+We prefer e.g. package regular contributors to be organization members rather than outside collaborators because it's more [welcoming](https://devdevguide.netlify.app/collaboration.html#welcoming-collaborators-to-ropensci).
-In practice, it means they can [publicize their organization ownership](https://docs.github.com/en/enterprise-server@3.2/admin/user-management/managing-organizations-in-your-enterprise/configuring-visibility-for-organization-membership) on their GitHub profile.
+In practice, it means they can [publicize their organization membership](https://docs.github.com/en/enterprise-server@3.2/admin/user-management/managing-organizations-in-your-enterprise/configuring-visibility-for-organization-membership) on their GitHub profile.

 Now, in our case organization members have [no base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization).
-Some other organizations might choose to let every organization member have write access to all repositories.
-Other member privileges can be [tweaked](https://docs.github.com/en/organizations/managing-organization-settings) (repository creation, issue deletion, etc.).
+Other organizations might choose to let every organization member have write access to all repositories.
+Additional member privileges can be [tweaked](https://docs.github.com/en/organizations/managing-organization-settings) (repository creation, issue deletion, etc.).

-We add members to repositories via [teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).
+We add members to repositories via [GitHub teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).
 We make sure maintainers of packages have admin rights on their repositories, as the package, is, well, theirs. 🙂

 We also encourage members to enable 2FA for their account, via a [note in our development guide](https://devguide.ropensci.org/package-development-security-best-practices.html#miscellaneous).